175 Years of MEILLER

 1953: First MEILLER skip loader

-Innovation from Munich meets inspiration from the USA: In 1953 MEILLER began production of the skip loader - developed in Landshuter Allee.
-A milestone that revolutionised working with swap body trailers and changed the construction industry forever.
+Innovation from Munich meets inspiration from the USA.
+MEILLER began production of the skip loader in 1953; a solution developed on Landshuter Allee.
+This was a milestone that revolutionised working with interchangeable trailers and permanently transformed the construction sector.

 1954: First bauma

-1924: The first bauma – where it all began
+1924: The first bauma – where everything began

-Even back then, MEILLER had a big presentation with a mobile exhibition tower, which was also used at the IAA in Frankfurt.
+MEILLER showcased itself back then on a broad scale with a mobile Messeturm (Trade Show Tower), and this was also used at IAA in Frankfurt.
 One of our product highlights was our legendary rear tipper.

 MEILLER rear tipper for overseas